pratapaadi/hackoverflowresumebuilder/README.md

 Awesome Builder is
 - free to use
 - user friendly
+- It shows real-time changes in your resume as you input data.

 How to use Awesome Builder?
 Visit our site --
-sign up with email or google
+sign up with email
 click on the create my resume button
 Choose a template and fill the details
+You can also see real-time changes in your resume.
-Download your resume in pdf, docx or html format
+Download your resume in pdf, docx or html format based on your requirements.

 For any queries
-email at ky954075@gmail.com
+Email at ky954075@gmail.com

 Our Team